glpi-project/docdev/source/devapi/database/dbiterator.rst

    ]);
    // SELECT * FROM `my_table` WHERE `date_end` > NOW()

-Another example with a field value:
+An example with a field value:

 .. code-block:: php